ohpyupi/study.security-plus/types-of-attacks.md

   * Targets a small group
 * Whaling
   * Targets a specific individual, for example CEO

+### Banner Grabbing
+* A process where someone connects to a web server and gathers information.
+* Can be done through netcat easily

 ### Hacking Attack Stages
 * Passive Reconnaissance